rhiannonmcn/Love-Light-Photography/README.md

 ### Colour Scheme

-The final colour schem chosen was a dark teal with an off white text, as well as off white and light grey to segment pages.
+The final colour scheme chosen was a dark teal with an off white text, as well as an off white and light grey to segment pages.
 Two lighter teal colours were used on the navigation bar to highlight the active page and for the hover effect.
 This colour scheme is very on trend with the clean and modern look but still has that hint of warmth by sticking to the warmer tones of teal, greys and whites.

 ![Colour palette image of 6 colours](assets/images/readme-images/colour-palette.png)

 ### Typography

 There were two types of fonts chosen for this website.
-'EB Garamond' was used for the body text and 'Cormorant Garamond' for the headings, which is only a slightly different version Garamond than the body text to provide emphasis.
+'EB Garamond' was used for the body of the text and 'Cormorant Garamond' for the headings, which is a slightly different version Garamond than the body text to provide emphasis.
 Both fonts fall back to 'sans-serif'.
 The Garamond fonts have a slightly luxurious feel to them and the serif detail, provides a small bit of complexity to the design but with making use of letter spacing and line heights to still keep it in line with the clean look.

 [Back to top](<#contents>)